Location, location, location.

 - 30 BC – Roman Senate rewards the man of peace who ended a decade of world war by voting him (with a white stone) into a new political position with higher authority and bestowing on him a new name / title of Augustus projecting his new way / power.
 He was now Augustus / godlike, the first emperor of the new Roman Empire.
 Previously only applied to Roman deities of the Empire, this ushered in the Roman Imperial cult.

 - A deceased emperor…could be voted a state divinity (divus, plural divi) by the Senate and elevated as such in an act of apotheosis.
 The granting of apotheosis…allowed living Emperors to associate themselves with a well-regarded lineage of Imperial divi…This proved a useful instrument to Vespasian in his establishment of the Flavian Imperial Dynasty following the death of Nero and civil war, and to Septimius in his consolidation of the Severan dynasty after the assassination of Commodus.

 - The imperial cult was inseparable from that of Rome’s official deities, whose cult was essential to Rome’s survival and whose neglect was therefore treasonous.
 Traditional cult was a focus of Imperial revivalist legislation under Decius and Diocletian.
 It therefore became a focus of theological and political debate during the legalization of Christianity under Constantine I.

 - 29 BC – Ephesus replaces Pergamum as capital of the Roman province of Asia.

-	- 48-58 AD – Paul naturally crossed the same bridge to revolutionize the West with the Eastern Semitic religion of YHVH’s Savior, leaving behind churches throughout the Roman province of Asia.
+- 48-58 AD – Paul naturally crossed the same bridge to revolutionize the West with the Eastern Semitic religion of YHVH’s Savior, leaving behind congregations of believers throughout the Roman province of Asia.

 - 70 AD – Antioch becomes the main center of Hellenistic Judaism after the Second Temple is destroyed.